 Most of North Carolina’s 11 Minor League Baseball teams get their seasons underway on April 5.
 Special events they might have going on to celebrate the first pitch of the All-American sport.

 Don’t forget about NCAA Baseball, either, which started in February but is still going strong in April.

-Full Frame Film Festival is sometimes referred to as “Sundance of the South.”
+Full Frame Film Festival is often referred to as “Sundance of the South.”

 Filmmakers and film lovers from all over the world folk come to Downtown Durham’s American Tobacco Campus to take in nearly 100 films and participate in discussions and roundtable panels.

 At Pig in the Park in Goldsboro, 15 teams gather to cook their best whole hog BBQ.
 The teams are broken up into two divisions (NC Pork Council and Backyard) and it’s estimated that they’ll feed more than 5,000 festival-goers.

 Over 60 pigs are cooked and judged during this annual contest in Newport.
 And the best-tasting pig isn’t the only thing on the line at the 42nd Pig Cookin’ Contest.
 There are 10 money places and 10 trophy places at stake, too.

 What better way to spend a beautiful spring weekend in Charlotte with Beer and Burgers?
 The annual Moo & Brew Festival celebrates craft beer and delicious burger vendors by featuring over 100 craft beers and 12 restaurants competing for the ultimate trophy.

 Proceeds go to the Second Harvest Food Bank, so grab your stretchy pants and enjoy responsibly.